Except for the Medal of Honor, the Department of Defense never made centralized

 The Coffelt Team also records the unit of assignment and circumstances of death.

-records Medal of Honor, Distinguished Service Cross, Navy Cross, Air Force Cross, Silver Star,
+recorded the Medal of Honor, Distinguished Service Cross, Navy Cross, Air Force Cross, Silver Star,

 Distinguished Flying Cross, Bronze Star for Valor, Bronze Star for Meritorious Service or